brigadecore/brigade-github-app/README.md

 ## 7. (OPTIONAL): Forwarding `pull_request` to `check_suite`

 This gateway can enable a feature that converts PRs to Check Suite requests.
-Currently, this is enabled bu default.
+Currently, this is enabled by default.
 To disable this feature, set the environment variable `CHECK_SUITE_ON_PR=0` on the deployment for the server.
 TODO: add this to chart.

 To forward a pull request (`pull_request`) to a check suite run, you will need to set two additional configurations for the gateway: